 The spin becomes definitely down for the first ion with new motional state shared among the ions.
-Then we apply a second laser to the second ion designed to flip the spin depending on the state of the motion.
+Then a second laser is applied designed to flip the spin depending on the state of the motion.
 Finally, we apply a laser to the first ion again to restore it back to the original state. i.e. convert the motional information back to the spin.
 These combined steps form the entanglements we want.

 This concept is proposed by Cirac and Zoller and other alternative concepts are also introduced later.
 In another approach, we shine lasers on the ions.
 It moves the ions up or down depending on the state of the spin.
 Without going into details, it maps the input state non-linearly below.
 That forms the entanglement we want.